-In the world of second citizenships (and just about everything else that I talk about here at Nomad Capitalist), the targets are always moving.
-Today’s fastest citizenship may be tomorrow’s closed loophole, or it may die altogether in a swell of patriotic fervor.
+Quite a lot has changed since we started writing articles on this topic of the fastest countries in the world of second citizenship and just about everything else we talk about here at Nomad Capitalist.
+The targets are always moving.
+Today’s fastest citizenship may be tomorrow’s closed, or it may be dead altogether.

-You see, getting a second passport is perhaps the most important step in flag theory for enhancing your freedom.
-However, becoming a citizen of another country can often take quite a bit of time.
+Getting a second passport is perhaps the most important step in building your holistic strategy and enhancing your freedom.
+However, as you can imagine, becoming a citizen of another country can often take quite a bit of time.

-In Malaysia, for example, it takes at least twelve years to become a citizen, and you won’t be able to keep your current passport since dual nationality is forbidden.
-Yet, if you don’t have a second passport, the urge to get one can be intense.
+In Malaysia, for example, it takes at least ten years to become a citizen, and you won’t be able to keep your current passport since dual nationality is forbidden.

-Having dual citizenship (or even multiple citizenships) gives you the freedom to travel and invest that having one citizenship alone does not.
+Having dual citizenship or even multiple citizenship gives you the freedom to travel and invest.
+Having one citizenship alone does not.

-It’s understandable that someone looking for a second citizenship would want to first determine where they can obtain citizenship the fastest.
-After all, we frequently discuss the idea that citizenship is rather fungible; plenty of people are born with citizenships in countries they’ve never lived in and couldn’t care less about.
+Understandably, someone looking for a second citizenship would want first to determine where they can obtain citizenship the fastest.
+After all, we frequently discuss the idea that citizenship is somewhat interchangeable; plenty of people are born with citizenship in countries they’ve never lived in and couldn’t care less about.

-Like I mentioned in my 2017 interview for BBC, today, citizenship is somewhat of a commodity.
-Which passport you carry determines where you can live, where you can travel, where you can work and – in the case of many restrictive emerging markets – where you can invest.
+As our founder, Mr. Henderson, mentioned during an interview for the BBC, citizenship is somewhat of a commodity.
+Which passport you carry determines where you can live, travel, work, and, in the case of many restrictive emerging markets, where you can invest.

-Most westerners, however, aren’t in a rush to obtain Cambodian citizenship in order to buy cheap land in the country, but practically everyone in Iran would jump at the chance to have another passport.
-Iranians have a heck of a time traveling to most countries – let alone becoming a resident or opening a bank account – thanks to US sanctions against their home country.
+Most Westerners, however, aren’t in a rush to obtain Cambodian citizenship in order to buy cheap land in the country, but practically everyone in Iran would jump at the chance to have another passport.

-When determining which second passport is best to pursue, there are several considerations.
-These include your current tax situation, where you need to travel, and even your job prospects.
+There are several considerations when determining which second passport is best to pursue.
+These include your current tax situation, where you need to travel, how much time you can commit to spending in the country, your finances, and even your job prospects.

-I have private clients from emerging countries who have had to turn down lucrative job offers merely because they can’t travel to certain countries or can’t obtain visas quickly enough to satisfy their new employer.
+We have clients from emerging countries who have had to turn down lucrative job offers simply because they can’t travel to certain countries or obtain visas quickly enough to satisfy their new employers.

-If being a citizen of a country with poor visa-free travel is costing you $50,000 a year, you have an even greater desire than many US citizens to find the fastest countries to become a citizen.
+If being a citizen of a country with poor visa-free travel costs you thousands a year, you will have an even greater desire than many to find the fastest countries to become a citizen.

 Similarly, someone from a country that forbids dual citizenship who wants a second residency that can lead to citizenship as an insurance policy may be even less concerned with the timeline.

-While the second passport that you pursue will ultimately depend on factors like this, it’s good to have an idea of where you might be able to quickly become a citizen if you wish to do so.
+While the second passport that you pursue will ultimately depend on factors like this, it’s good to have an idea of where you might be able to become a citizen if you wish to do so quickly.
 In this article, we’ll discuss: